John and Sarah Makin: Sarah Makin, prison and release

-A few months after her release Sarah moved to Belgrave-street in Petersham to live with her eldest daughter, Minnie Helby, who was suffering from bowel cancer and died in February 1912.
+A few months after her release Sarah moved to Belgrave Street in Petersham to live with her eldest daughter, Minnie Helby (formerly spelled as Helbi), who was suffering from bowel cancer and died in February 1912.
 Makin remained in the house at Petersham with her son-in-law, Carl Helby.
 As her health began to deteriorate, Florence and her husband moved in.
 Sarah Makin died on 13 September 1918, aged 72 years, from senile decay and heart failure (possibly due to tertiary syphilis).
 She was buried in Rookwood Cemetery.

 Legal implications

-The Children’s Protection Act had been enacted in New South Wales on 31 March 1892, prior to the discovery of the Makins' baby-farming activities.
+The Children's Protection Act had been enacted in New South Wales on 31 March 1892, prior to the discovery of the Makins' baby-farming activities.
 The legislation was an effort to regulate people who took children into their care.
 It required a written order by a Justice of the Peace for all persons who took a child under three years of age for a payment and stipulated registration requirements.
 The Act also regulated the allowable payments, specifying that payments take the form of periodical instalments and could not exceed the sum of twenty shillings.
 Under the Act the payment of 'premiums' to baby farmers was banned.
-However, the legislation proved to be largely ineffective in preventing the sorts of abuses brought to light by the Makins case.
+However, the legislation proved to be largely ineffective in preventing the sorts of abuses brought to light by the Makins' case.

-The legal importance of the prosecution case in the conviction of the Makins lies in the 'similar fact' or 'propensity' evidence admitted by Justice Stephen at the trial.
+The legal importance of the prosecution case in the conviction of the Makins' lies in the 'similar fact' or 'propensity' evidence admitted by Justice Stephen at the trial.
 Stephen allowed the evidence of the finding of the bodies of various unidentified infants, other than Horace Murray, and justified his decision on the authority of 'common sense' rather than any reference to existing legal authority.
 After the decision of the March 1893 appeal was confirmed by the Privy Council, the principle that the "evidence of a defendant's other criminal misconduct could be relevant" was incorporated into British common law.